Frequently Asked Questions

 Find answers to the questions we most frequently encounter at Persistence Psych

-Performance psychology has a foundation in sport and exercise psychology.
-About a decade ago the American Psychological Association defined performance psychology as a form of psychology that helps enhance human potential, by supporting individuals to perform to the best of their abilities.
+Sport and Performance Psychology and Mental Skills Training help individuals perform to the best of their abilities.
 In other words, performance psychology supports people in a context in which they perform.

 Yes!
 We work with all performers and anyone who is supporting or working with a performer.
 This could be teachers, coaches, students, physical therapists, directors, parents, peers, etc.